sleeprite/rudis/docs/src/docs/guides/configuration.md

 - version: `0.0.1`

-By modifying the value of the hz parameter, you can adjust the frequency of Redis executing periodic tasks, thereby changing the efficiency of Redis clearing expired keys and clearing timeout connections.
+By modifying the value of the hz parameter, you can adjust the frequency of Rudis executing periodic tasks, thereby changing the efficiency of Rudis clearing expired keys and clearing timeout connections.